-The "Login & access restriction" settings come in handy when you want to publish an online course for your website's visitors, but you would also like them to subscribe to your website before accessing the course.
+The "Login & access restriction" settings come in handy when you want to publish an online course for your website's visitors, but you would also like them to subscribe to your website or purchase the course before accessing the course.

 You are thus restricting access to only those visitors who have subscribed to your website.